You and the family walk in the door and dump all of things. But maybe it's even before this entrance that everyone starts asking "What's for dinner?"

 I think my kids learned to say tortilla before they could lisp bread.
 Quesadillas, their favorite cheesy tortilla dinner, are a staple in our household.
-This quick dinner recipe for quesadillas can be made with almost any leftovers in your fridge: steak, portabella mushrooms, chicken, pork or leave them plain cheese.
+These easy baked quesadillas can be made with almost any leftovers in your fridge: steak, portabella mushrooms, chicken, pork or leave them plain cheese.

 (Tip: The gluten-free bread brand, UDI's, makes yummy soft tortilla's.
 Also, I'd skip the shredded cheese as some are not gluten-free.
 Give one of the older kids a cheese shredder and cheddar cheese!)

 These easy chicken tenders are one of the few foods I can count on my children eating without no complaints.
 This apricot-flavored chicken tenders recipe will save you time and avoid complaints from picky eaters.